slothbear/attoAgenda/index.md

 attoAgenda displays the "next" meeting, until 11:59pm of the meeting date.
 After midnight of the meeting's date, the next meeting will be displayed.

-### How do I see more than one agenda/just the speech slots/more?
+### How do I see more than one agenda/just the speech slots/more than one club?
 Those are great suggestions for future versions.
 Please contact [attoAgenda support](mailto:attoAgenda@gmail.com) with all your great ideas.

+### How do I know the agenda has been refreshed?
+Whenever you activate the app (or change Settings), the agenda is automatically refreshed.
+While the update is in progress, the network activity indicator in the status bar (at the top) will spin.
+When the indicator disappears, the update is complete.